New Isn’t Always Better: The Magic of Refreshing Old Content

 By having a process to refresh new content, you’re always up-to-date with your content inventory and can make no mistake.

-How to Decide What Content to Refresh?
+How to Decide Which Content to Refresh? (time for an audit)

 In a perfect world, you would refresh every piece of content that’s more than 6 months old.